filecoin-project/filecoin-docs/content/en/basics/project-and-community/filecoin-faq/index.md

 We think that the internet must return to its _decentralized roots_ to be resilient, robust, and efficient enough for the challenges of the next several decades.
 Early developers in the Filecoin ecosystem are those who believe in that same vision and potential for the internet, and we're excited to work with them to build this space.

-### What are the detailed parameters of Filecoin's crypto-economics?
+### What are the detailed parameters of Filecoin's cryptoeconomics?

-We are still finalizing our crypto-economic parameters, and they will continue to evolve.
+We are still finalizing our cryptoeconomic parameters, and they will continue to evolve.

 Here is a blog about Filecoin economics from December 2020: [Filecoin network economics](https://filecoin.io/blog/posts/filecoin-network-economics/).